shipyard-run/shipyard-website/docs/resources/module.md

 title: Module
 ---

 The module resource allows a blueprint to reference other files or blueprints.
-Blueprints can be referenced from the local file system or from GitHub repositoryies
+Blueprints can be referenced from the local file system or from GitHub repositoryies.

+It is also possible to attach dependencies to modules and use modules as dependencies in other resources.

 ## Minimal Example